tarantool/doc/doc/1.10/reference/reference_lua/net_box.rst

       suffered due to connectivity loss are transparently retried.
       The number of retries is unlimited, connection attempts are done over the specified timeout (e.g. ``reconnect_after=5`` for 5 secs).
-      Once a connection is explicitly closed (or garbage-collected), reconnects stop.
+      Once a connection is explicitly closed, or once the Lua garbage collector removes it, reconnects stop.

     * `call_16`: [since 1.7.2] by default, ``net.box`` connections comply with a new
       binary protocol command for CALL, which is not backward compatible with previous versions.